jordanroskelley/jordanroskelley.github.io/posts/2014-08-04_Android_Project_Structure_pt2.md

 * You want to be able to tell the difference between your live and dev builds by supplying a different icon.
 Just add a new `drawable` folder and put in a 'beta' icon.
 * Different settings for your analytics? (ie, you don't want to mess up your statistics by sending analytics when you debug)
 * Turn logging off for deployment
+* You can do more than just xml files too, you can replace whole java files.